Stanford-ChEMH-MCAC/gcal_usage/README.md

 ## Contributing

 Pull requests are welcome.
-If you use the code, please cite our paper (details forthcoming).
-If you have questions about how any bit of this works, please file an [issue](https://github.com/Stanford-ChEMH-MCAC/d2o_metabolomics/issues) here on GitHub.
+If you have questions about how any bit of this works, please file an [issue](https://github.com/Stanford-ChEMH-MCAC/gcal_usage/issues) here on GitHub.

 ## Authors